Chart Color Schemes

 Windang has shown very soft population growth performance across periods assessed by AreaSearch

-For projections, AreaSearch uses ABS/Geoscience Australia estimates for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are utilized.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
 According to these projections, Windang's population is expected to decline by 10 persons by 2041.
-However, specific age cohorts like the 25 to 34-year-olds are anticipated to grow, with a projected increase of 50 people in this group over this period.
+However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, which is projected to grow by 50 people.

 Frequently Asked Questions - Population